andgineer/docker-openhab-synology/README.md

 Docker Alpine [image](https://cloud.docker.com/u/andgineer/repository/docker/andgineer/openhab-synology) of [openHAB](http://openhab.org/) with settings for
 Amazon Dash Button to use on Synology.

+### How to use it

+    docker run --network=host --privileged angineer/openhab-synology

+If you run it locally the server will be on `http://localhost:8080`.

+In case of Synology `network` and `priveliged` options should be configured in Synology GUI, [see detailes](https://sorokin.engineer/posts/en/amazon_dash_button_hack_install.html) - `execute container using high privilige` and `Use the same network as Docker host`.

-### Why do you need this image and while official one is not good enough for Synology
+### Why do you need this image and why the official one is not good enough for Synology

-Amazon Dash Button binding sniffs network.
+Amazon Dash Button OpenHAB binding sniffs network.

 OpenHAB is running under linux account without root privileges so you have to add some additional rights to allow this sniff.